 Instructional Media Workshop Guidelines

-From audio podcasts and soundscaping, to Wordpress blogs and digital photography, our instructional media team can help you incorporate media into your curriculum in a way that is both appropriate and pertinent to your learning goals.
+From audio podcasts and soundscapes, to WordPress blogs and digital photography, our instructional media team can help you incorporate media into your curriculum in a way that is both appropriate and pertinent to your learning goals.
 The implementation of hands-on workshops within your program will allow your students to function as designers of their research, using tools for observing and discovering the world, interpreting their research, reflecting on their surroundings and learning collaboratively with other students.

 These guidelines are meant to assist you in planning how media workshops will fit into your curriculum.
 We encourage you to discuss timelines, assignments, details and needs with the Instructional Media Coordinator, Ashley Williams (from September 1st until June 30th) and Aaron Kruse (from June 30th until September 1st).